Happy + Hale, a fresh juice and salad delivery service and cart in downtown Raleigh, is opening a quick-service restaurant in early March.

 Prices for food and juices are about $10 each.

-Helikson is in the process of designing the interior of the 900-square-foot space to maximize the efficiency of the foot-traffic flow.
+Helikson is designing the interior of the 900-square-foot space to maximize the efficiency of the foot-traffic flow.

 Customers will be able to order to-go or eat outside at one of about 15 tables around the building.
 There will not be any indoor seating.
 Helikson will also offer delivery.